oracle-livelabs/apex/ai-interactive-report-lab/introduction/introduction.md

 - Follow **Lab 5 and Lab 6** to run the application and walk through the end-to-end procurement conversation.

+## Uninstall the Application and Data Model

+After completing the workshop, follow these steps to remove the application and data model from your workspace.

+1. To delete the application, open the application from **App Builder**.
+On the application home page, under **Tasks** on the right side, select **Delete Application** and follow the delete wizard.

+2. To remove the SCM data model and all associated database objects, download and run the [scm-uninstall.sql](./files/scm-uninstall.sql) script from **SQL Workshop > SQL Scripts**.
+This drops all tables, views, procedures, and indexes with the `SCM_` prefix.

 ## Learn More - *Useful Links*

 - APEX on Autonomous:   [https://apex.oracle.com/autonomous](https://apex.oracle.com/autonomous)